mc-izzy/DOUG/Group Interests & Presentations.md

 * once a month

 Meet over zoom or in person?
+* In Person
+* but we will provide a zoom link too

 What time to meet?
 * Thursdays at 5:00pm

 How long to meet?
+* Less than one hour in total
+	* Presentation no more than 45 min
-* I suggest 1/2 hour to present and 1/2 hour or less to try it out.
+	* at least 15 minutes to try it out